AndyCW/MovesenseDotNet/README.md

 # MovesenseDotNet
 Movesense .NET SDK for Xamarin Android and Xamarin iOS.
 Xamarin Forms supported for both shared project and shared library configurations.

-**NEW RELEASE Movesense.NET V2.0.1 10 January 2019**
+**NEW RELEASE Movesense.NET V2.0.2 10 January 2019**
   * Latest MDS Libraries supported. v1.28.1 of the Android and iOS libraries are wrapped by this plugin.
 Install Plugin.Movesense v2.0.1 from NuGet to get this update.
   * NEW Movesense.NET API.
-V2.0 of Movesense.N ET introduces a slightly different API.
-You now get an IMovesenseDevice object back from a call to ConnectMdsAsync and you use this object thereafter to invoke other Movsense.NET operations.
-The old API has been deprecated, as it relied on the device name to identify the target, but this is not reliable as device names may change?
+V2.0 of Movesense.NET introduces a slightly different API.
+You now get an *IMovesenseDevice* object back from a call to *ConnectMdsAsync* and you use this object thereafter to invoke other Movsense.NET operations.
+The old API has been deprecated, as it relied on the device name to identify the target but proved unreliable as device names may change.
-  * V1.x Movesense.NET API is still supported and still fully operational, although code that calls to V1.x methods are flagged with 'Deprecated' warnings.
+  * V1.x Movesense.NET API is still supported and still fully operational, although code that calls to V1.x methods are flagged with 'Deprecated' compiler warnings.

 **IMPORTANT SETUP FOR ANDROID PROJECTS for Plugin.Movesense v1.7.2.1 and later** The latest version of the Android Mds library requires java8 features that are not supported by Xamarin tools in Visual Studio 2017.
 You must use Visual Studio 2019 (Preview) and a specific build of the Xamarin.Android SDK to successfully build your Xamarin Android project with this version of Plugin.Movesense.
 See the *Building Android Projects for v1.7.2.1* instructions in the **Setup for Android projects** instructions below.